Cream (band): Post-2005

 In February 2006, Cream received a Grammy Lifetime Achievement Award in recognition of their contribution to, and influence upon, modern music.
 That same month, a "Classic Albums" DVD was released detailing the story behind the creation and recording of Disraeli Gears.
 On the day prior to the Grammy ceremony, Bruce made a public statement that more one-off performances of Cream had been planned: multiple dates in a few cities, similar to the Royal Albert Hall and Madison Square Garden shows.

 However, this story was denied by both Clapton and Baker, first by Clapton in The Times in April 2006.
 When asked about Cream, Clapton said: "No. Not for me.
 We did it and it was fun.
 But life is too short.
 I've got lots of other things I would rather do, including staying at home with my kids.
 The thing about that band was that it was all to do with its limits ... it was an experiment."
 In an interview in the UK magazine Music Mart, about the release of a DVD about the Blind Faith concert in Hyde Park 1969, Baker commented about his unwillingness to continue the Cream reunion.
 These comments were far more specific and explosive than Clapton's, as they were centred around his relationship with Jack Bruce.
 Ginger said, "When he's Dr. Jekyll, he's fine ...
 It's when he's Mr. Hyde that he's not.
 And I'm afraid he's still the same.
 I tell you this – there won't ever be any more Cream gigs, because he did Mr. Hyde in New York last year."

 When asked to elaborate, Baker replied:

-Baker and Bruce appeared on stage in London when Baker was awarded a lifetime achievement award by legendary cymbal manufacturer Zildjian.
 Bruce told Detroit's WCSX radio station in May 2007 that there were plans for a Cream reunion later in the year.
 It was later revealed that the potential performance was to be November 2007 in London as a tribute to Ahmet Ertegun.
 The band decided against it and this was confirmed by Bruce in a letter to the editor of the Jack Bruce fanzine, The Cuicoland Express, dated 26 September 2007:

 The headlining act for the O2 Arena Ahmet Ertegun Tribute Concert (postponed to December 2007) turned out to be from another reunited English hard-rock act, Led Zeppelin.
+Baker and Bruce appeared on stage in London in December 2008, when Baker was awarded a lifetime achievement award by legendary cymbal manufacturer Zildjian.
 In an interview with BBC 6 Music in April 2010, Bruce confirmed that there would be no more Cream shows, stating simply, "Cream is over."
 Bruce died on 25 October 2014 and Baker died on 6 October 2019, leaving Clapton as the last surviving member.